AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-36853-no-images-load-from-large-media-galleries.md

 ---
-title: "MDVA-36853: No images load from large media galleries"
+title: 'MDVA-36853: No images load from large media galleries'
-description: "The MDVA-36853 patch fixes the issue when no images load since the page builder media gallery widget doesn't load when you have a large media directory."
+description: The MDVA-36853 patch fixes the issue when no images load since the page builder media gallery widget doesn't load when you have a large media directory.
+exl-id: 64e089d9-d443-4aa7-8e04-a3598b05958d
 ---
 # MDVA-36853: No images load from large media galleries

 The MDVA-36853 patch fixes the issue when no images load since the page builder media gallery widget doesn't load when you have a large media directory.